 At Microverse, we work hard to support our students on their journeys to becoming global software developers.
 Our team provides motivation, resources, and guidance but the support of our amazing community is a huge part of Microverse.

-Recently, two of our alumni shared some great words of wisdom and encouragement with their fellow students.
+Recently, two of our alums shared some great words of wisdom and encouragement with their fellow students.
 Their advice was so actionable and inspiring we wanted to share with all the aspiring software developers out there.

 Oluwadamilare Olusakin (known as Dami) from Nigeria, recently landed a job working remotely for a company in Spain.
 Dami shared some great advice for both those just getting started in the program, and those that have been in it for some time.
 Here’s what he had to say;